-ΧV Results from businesses in the agriculture and food and retail and e-commerce sectors are not discussed due to sampling size limitations.
+xii Results from businesses in the agriculture and food and retail and e-commerce sectors are not discussed due to sampling size limitations.

-Among MSMEs in the manufacturing and industry sector, the difference in use of digital tools for business purposes in the past year and use of digital tools xvi for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xiii Among MSMEs in the Manufacturing & Industry sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-XVII Among MSMEs in the hospitality sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xiv Among MSMEs in the Hospitality sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-Among MSMEs in the professional services sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for xviii business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05
+xv Among MSMEs in the Professional Services sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-Among MSMEs in the professional services sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for xix business purposes in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-Among MSMEs in the hospitality sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+Among MSMEs in the Professional Services sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+Among MSMEs in the Hospitality sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business